omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 Alice receives the message `swap_accepted`.
 If anything is not exactly correct, Alice will not send R to get her assets in `channel_id_to`, hence Bob is not able to get this asset in `channel_id_from`.
 After a timeframe, the two channels revock to their previous state.

 ## Remark
-Atomic swap is a foundation of lots of blockchain application.
-Next chapter will see some examples, which are intuitive and will help our readers to build much more complex applications for real world businesses.
+Atomic swap is a foundation of lots of blockchain applications.
+[Next chapter](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) will see some examples, which are intuitive and will help our readers to build much more complex applications for real world businesses.